techpines/bone.io/README.md

 # What is Bone.io?

-Bone.io is a VIO framework for building high performance, highly scalable single page HTML5 apps.
+Bone.io is a lightweight framework for building high performance, highly scalable single page HTML5 apps.
+That uses WebSockets to communicate with backend services.

-What does VIO mean?

-* View   - HTML5 Document
-* Input  - Data entering the browser or server.
-* Output - Data leaving the browser or server.

 ### Browser Support